shanthan1999/Multilingual-Shopping-Assistant/README.md

 - 🛒 **Direct Purchase Links**: Click to buy products directly from stores
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 💡 **Smart Suggestions**: Get search suggestions as you type
+- 🎯 **Demo Mode**: Works without API keys for testing and demonstration

 ### Multi-Agent System Components